 The SVWDB, Chief Elected Officials, and Grant Recipient (Page County), enter into an annual fiscal agent agreement that names the SVWDB as the fiscal agent for the receipt, management, and oversight of WIOA Adult, Dislocated Worker, and Youth funds as well as other federal funds allocated to SVWDB by the VCCS.
 As the fiscal Agent, the SVWDB works to ensure that firewalls, internal control processes, and conflict of interest policies, protections, and disclosures are in place for service delivery.
-Expenditures are monitored for proper cost allocation and staff receive training on WIOA compliance.
+Expenditures are monitored for proper cost allocation, and staff receives training on WIOA compliance.

-SVWDB conducts local program and case file monitoring quarterly and outside monitoring by a contracted monitoring service provider is conducted at least once annually, based on the availability of the contractor.
-Compliance issues identified during monitoring are addressed through a corrective action plan including follow-up training and assistance to support the corrective actions.
+SVWDB conducts quarterly local program and case file monitoring.
+Compliance issues identified during monitoring are addressed through a corrective action plan, including follow-up training and assistance to support corrective actions.